 In general, you should do your best to make it happen—within reason.
 If they’re saying they want to go travel the world for six months and leave you with two kids at home, you obviously have the right to put your foot down.
 But, in most cases, you should be able to find a compromise.
 If it doesn’t feel like a huge shift in your lives or something that will draw a wedge between you, it’s probably OK.

-How Can You Incorporate Check-Ins While Still Giving Them Space?
+How Can You Check In While Still Giving Them Space?

 How Does It Fit Into Your Relationship as a Whole?